comp3013maa/comp3013Databases/README.md

 - 10. the administrator-user interface will support searching for details of a particular student and browsing of student details
 - 11. the administrator-user interface will allow particular groups to be allocated to the peer assessment of particular other groups
 - 12. the administrator-users will be able to see a list of the groups ranked according with the aggregation of peer assessments on their submissions
-- 13. Validatin checks on the login/registration forms
+- 13. Validatin checks on the login/registration forms - create a validator class?
+Then register/login can inherit from it
 - Done login/design/global structure / includes/security

 General